 LATEST VIDEOS ON HUMAN RIGHTS

-On 12 March 2025, four independent experts appointed by the Human Rights Council spoke to the press at the United Nations Office at Geneva on the human
+On 12 March 2025, four independent experts appointed by the Human Rights Council spoke to the press at the United Nations Office at Geneva on the human rights situation across the occupied Palestinian territory. • Francesca

-rights situation across the occupied Palestinian territory. • Francesca Albanese, Special Rapporteur on the situation of human rights in the Palestinian Territory occupied since 1967 • Ben Saul,
+Albanese, Special Rapporteur on the situation of human rights in the Palestinian Territory occupied since 1967 • Ben Saul, Special Rapporteur on the promotion and protection of human rights and

-and lawyers • Michael Fakhri, Special Rapporteur on the right to food - Video credit: UN HRC
+fundamental freedoms while countering terrorism • Margaret Satterthwaite, Special Rapporteur on the independence of judges and lawyers • Michael Fakhri, Special Rapporteur on the right to food -

 On 27 February 2025, Hanaa Eltigani, Assistant Secretary-General of Youth Citizens Observers Network, spoke about Sudan to the Human Rights Council at its 58th session.